-Losing a spouse is difficult, but it can be comforting to know that Social Security survivors benefits could help keep your financial house in order in the years ahead.
+Losing a spouse is difficult, but it can be comforting to know that Social Security benefits for widows and widowers could help keep your financial house in order in the years ahead.

-Roughly 6 million widows and widowers receive monthly Social Security checks based on their deceased spouse’s earnings record, a significant source of financial support.1
+Roughly 4 million widows and widowers receive monthly Social Security checks based on their deceased spouse’s earnings record, a significant source of financial support.

 To maximize the amount you receive in survivors benefits, however, it is important to consider the rules and available claiming strategies carefully.

 “The big mistake for anyone to make when filing for Social Security benefits is not understanding all of the choices that exist based on their age, health, and marital status,” said David Freitag, a financial planning consultant with MassMutual.
-He also noted that financial advisors typically have access to retirement income planning software tools that can help.
-“An advisor can be of tremendous help by providing information when his or her client is making the Social Security benefit election.”
+He also noted that financial professionals typically have access to retirement income planning software tools that can help.
+“A financial professional can be of tremendous help by providing information when his or her client is making the Social Security benefit election.”

 Timing is everything

-If your deceased spouse earned enough credits during his or her working years, you may begin collecting survivors benefits as early as age 60, but your benefit will be permanently reduced by a fraction of a percent for each month before your full retirement age.
+If your deceased spouse earned enough credits during his or her working years, you as a widower may begin collecting Social Security survivors benefits as early as age 60, but your benefit will be permanently reduced by a fraction of a percent for each month before your full retirement age.

-If you choose to file for benefits early, you should understand the financial consequences, said Scott Bishop, a financial advisor with STA Wealth Management in Houston, Texas.
+If you choose to file for benefits early, you should understand the financial consequences, said Scott Bishop, a financial professional with STA Wealth Management in Houston, Texas.

 “Remember, in its basic benefit, Social Security is old-age insurance or longevity insurance," he said.
 “It’s intended to be money to help assure that you won’t live so long that you have no ability to support yourself.”